lcalisto/ol_videos/README.md

-# ol_videos
+# Videos in OpenLayers

 Example on how to use videos in OpenLayers 3.x and above.
-This example uses OpenLayers 4.20
+This example uses OpenLayers 4.20.

-This examples adds a video in format mp4 and webm to a OpenLayers layer.
+This examples adds a video in format _mp4_ and _webm_ to a OpenLayers layer.
 Also this adds video controls and a custom legend to the map.

+This usage can be important for weather forecast, satellite data and many other usages.

 ## Running the App